munechika-koyo/uda-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libuda-client` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libuda-client, pyuda, uda-cpp, uda-java` can be installed with `conda`:

 ```
-conda install libuda-client
+conda install libuda-client pyuda uda-cpp uda-java
 ```

 or with `mamba`:

 ```
-mamba install libuda-client
+mamba install libuda-client pyuda uda-cpp uda-java
 ```

 It is possible to list all of the versions of `libuda-client` available on your platform with `conda`: